godotengine/godot-docs/classes/class_inputeventaction.rst

 | *Getter*  | get_strength()      |
 +-----------+---------------------+

 The action's strength between 0 and 1.
 This value is considered as equal to 0 if pressed is ``false``.
-The event strength allows faking analog joypad motion events, by precising how strongly is the joypad axis bent or pressed.
+The event strength allows faking analog joypad motion events, by specifying how strongly the joypad axis is bent or pressed.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`